Anticipated closing costs

 • Title Insurance

-Sellers: As we get through the details of your deal, not only will I work to get the optimal sales price, but I'll also campaign for limited closing costs.
-And once we've come to an agreement, I'll describe in detail the closing costs so you are aware of exactly what you're paying for.
+Sellers: As we get through the details of your transaction, not only will I work to get the optimal sales price, but I'll also advocate for lower closing costs.
+And once we've reached an agreement, I'll describe in detail the closing costs so you are informed of exactly where your money is going.

-Buyers: If you're purchasing a house in Washington County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within a tolerable range so you're not surprised when you show up at closing time.
-I'll be happy to go over the LE with you, answering your questions and highlighting any estimates in question.
+Buyers: If you're buying a home in Washington County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within a reasonable range so you're not astonished when you reach the closing appointment.
+I'll be happy to review the LE with you, answering your questions and highlighting any estimates that seem unusual.